The fine print

 Set Project Fee Payment Terms

-Our Set Project Fees (“the Set Fees”) are invoiced on the 1st of the current month for payment within 14 days of the invoice or on the due date mutually agreed (‘the Set Due Date’).
+Our Set Fees are invoiced on the 1st of the current month for payment within 14 days of the invoice or on the due date mutually agreed (‘the Set Due Date’).

 Payment must be made through our automatic direct debit provider(s), GoCardless.
 The Set Fees are directly debited from your nominated bank account on the Set Due Date agreed when the direct debit is established.

-Where the Work completed exceeds the Set Project Fee outlined in the Proposal by more than 10% in any month, we may choose to invoice you separately for the excess Work completed at the end of each month or the completion of the project.
+Where the Work completed exceeds the Set Fee outlined in the Proposal by more than 10% in any month or for any milestone, we may choose to invoice you separately for the excess Work completed at the end of each month, at the completion of a milestone or the completion of the project.
 Payment is to be made by the Set Due Date.

 Cancellation of Consultancy Services